Okipa/laravel-bootstrap-components/README.md

 This package provides a ready-to-use and customizable bootstrap components library.

 **Notes :**
-- This version provides a **Bootstrap 4** components implementation with a **FontAwesome 5** pre-configuration.
+- Implemented components are stables.
-- No implementation of **Bootstrap 3** has been done.
-Is someone is up to prepare views for this version, I would merge them in another version number.
+- Implementation of new components in progress.
-- Components implementation is in progress : help is welcomed !
+- Help welcomed (tested and documented PR).

 ------------------------------------------------------------------------------------------------------------------------